Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 Categories are presented in the UI in following ways:

+* Navbar - uncategorized actions are at the top level, categorized are grouped into dropdowns.
+Headers and separators are not supported in category drop-downs.
+Anonymous categories are not supported.
 * Dropdown - headers for named categories and separators for anonymous.
 * [TODO: Action groups](../../../../mantis/view.php?id=207) - different action groups for categories.
 Named categories are represented as action groups in cards with the category icon and text in the header.
 * jsTree